Ian Blackford apology dismissed as 'cop out' by Patrick Grady victim

 "I found out like everybody else, so to me it's a publicity stunt and he has done it to protect his position and protect his reputation."

-He said he believed the SNP was more focused on finding the source of the leaked audio than they were in addressing what was said during the meeting.
+He said he believed the SNP was more focused on limiting the damage to the party and finding the source of the leaked audio than they were in addressing what was said during the meeting.

 He added: "It seems like the SNP under Ian Blackford at Westminster hasn't learnt a thing - they are still trying to close ranks and discredit the victim".